-- commonly used presentation software
+- · commonly used presentation software

 - flip chart

 - work products

 - videos

 - interactive demonstrations

 - notes

 - computer

 The above list is not exhaustive and other presentation methods may be permissible where appropriate.
-Where specialist presentation or technical software is needed by the apprentice, for example, CAD or BIM, it is the apprentice's responsibility to ensure that their chosen equipment and resources are in place for the presentation.
+Where specific specialist presentation or technical software is needed by the apprentice, for example, CAD, BIM, or modelling software, the apprentice must be prepared to present such information to the EPAO in order that EPAO is able to access it.
+In this instance, it is the apprentice's responsibility to ensure that their chosen equipment and resources are in place for the presentation in advance of the presentation itself.
 The EPAO will check this at the time of submission of the presentation.

-The independent assessors will ask a minimum of 5 questions at the end of the presentation to ensure KSBs assigned to assessment method 1 are covered in sufficient depth and to allow for relevant grading criteria to be drawn out by the independent assessors.
+The independent assessors will ask a minimum of 5 questions at the end of the presentation to ensure KSBs assigned to assessment method 1 are covered in sufficient depth and to allow for relevant grading criteria to be drawn out by the assessors.
 The independent assessors may ask additional follow-up questions to seek clarification where required.
 Assessment should take place against the knowledge, skills and behaviours listed in the mapping section of this document.